 No thanks for making me retire early

-The truth is that many people still need to work whilst struggling with side effects of the cancer and its treatment.
+The truth is that many people still need to work whilst struggling with paying bills in addition to the side effects of cancer and its treatment.
 Getting some form of financial assistance from the government is not a done deal.

 Neuroendocrine Cancer is a very expensive disease to treat.

-This is fast becoming a big issue regardless of country and regardless of healthcare system in place.
-However, in privately funded healthcare, it can be exacerbated by the level of insurance cover.
+This is fast becoming a big issue regardless of country and regardless of the healthcare system in place.
+However, in privately funded healthcare, it can be exacerbated by the level of insurance coverage.
 Read more about financial toxicity for cancer patients which is a growing problem worldwide.

 Thanks for reading.